 This introductory course will involve students in understanding computers and their role in the modern world.
-Topics covered in this course include: network basics/file management, word processing/output, keyboarding, computer terminology, hardware and software.
+Topics covered in this course include: keyboarding (touch typing)Google Suite productivity skills, computer terminology, hardware/software as well as basic web design and coding skills.
 This course will incorporate 21st Century Skills as well as ITSE standards to engage students in electronic communication, creativity and collaboration.